liferay/liferay-docs/develop/tutorials/articles/25-frontend-customizations/02-overriding-core-jsps.markdown

 1. Unlike other modifications you can make in Liferay, there's no way to override core JSPs in a way that will gracefully fail.
-Instead, if your core JSP is buggy (because of your code or because of a change in Liferay), you're most likely to find out at runtime, where functionality breaks and nasty log errors greet you.
+Instead, if your core JSP is buggy (because of your code or because of a change in Liferay), you are most likely to find out at runtime, where functionality breaks and nasty log errors greet you.